EfrainBeLugo/mule-DSL-ruby-transpiler/readme.md

    end

 3. Run `./mule_start.sh -p "my-app"` where `my-app` is the name of the project you want to generate.
-4. If you have all ready you should be able to hit `http://localhost:8081/hello` and see the message "Hello World!"
+4. If you have all ready you should be able to do POST `http://localhost:8081/hello` and see the message from the JSON you send.

 ### 🗺️ Roadmap / Next Steps
 - [x] Support for automatic project generation.